ChronoMonochrome/Rijndael/README.md

 # Rijndael

-Simple example of the AES crypto algorithm usage

 How to use it?

 Install libssl and gcc:

-> sudp-apt get install libssl-dev gcc
+> sudo apt-get install libssl-dev gcc

 Compile this test: